The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Related Work

 \section{Related Work}

-\paragraph{TikTok and Influencers Research} Youth spend hours on various social media sites \cite{Smahel2020,cloudflare2021}, with TikTok gaining increased popularity \cite{anderson2023teens, woodward2024}.
-TikTok is characterized by engaging short videos that can include pervasive use of filters, and background music \cite{rejeb2024mapping}.
-The use of a costume ``for you'' page and ``like'' button increases immersion in the application \cite{montag2021psychology}.
+\paragraph{The TikTok Influencers Ecosystem} Youth spend hours on various social media sites \cite{Smahel2020}, with TikTok gaining increased popularity \cite{anderson2023teens, woodward2024}.
+TikTok is characterized by engaging short videos that can include widespread use of filters, and background music \cite{rejeb2024mapping}.
+The use of a custom ``For You'' page and ``Like'' button increases immersion in the application \cite{montag2021psychology}.

 Social media in general, and TikTok specifically, are characterized by a large number of Social Media Influencers (SMIs).
-Social media influencers are social media users who gained large following \cite{ki2020influencer} by creating and curating content that portrays an appealing online personality \cite{tafesse2021followers}.
-Influencers form parasocial relationships with their followers: members of the audience feels close, as if they know the influencers intimately \cite{reinikainen2020you}.
-Although parasocial relationships are known within traditional mass media, they may increase in the context of social media, because of its interactive nature \cite{conde2023micro, lou2019influencer}, and the disclosure of the influencers' personal lives \cite{conde2023micro}.
+Social media influencers are social media users who gained a large following \cite{ki2020influencer} by creating and curating content that portrays an appealing online personality \cite{tafesse2021followers}.
+Influencers form parasocial relationships with their followers: members of the audience feel close to influencers, as if they know them intimately \cite{reinikainen2020you}.
+Influencers are especially likely to form such relationships because of social media's interactive nature \cite{conde2023micro, lou2019influencer}, and the disclosure of the influencers' personal lives \cite{conde2023micro}.
 Followers often identify with their favorite influencers \cite{lou2019influencer}, making them likely role models for young viewers.

-Ample research supports the understanding that children and adolescents can learn from mass traditional media \cite{prot2015media}, as well as social media \cite{rageliene2021role, craig2021prosocial}.
+Ample research supports the understanding that children and adolescents can learn from mass traditional media \cite{prot2015media}, as well as social media \cite{craig2021prosocial}.
 From the media, youth can acquire information \cite{dorey2009role}, but also form their worldviews \cite{duffett2017influence}.
 A recent study established that the following of social media influencers is associated with higher importance ascribed to materialistic values among Finish youth \cite{tuominen2023modern}.
 We suggest that in order to further investigate the role of influencers in youth value transmission, we must identify the values they embrace.